Hardware 2012 Master Contract: PORFP Procedures

-- Section 5 – Evaluation Criteria – Technical Proposal: Communicates to the Master Contractors how their technical proposals will be evaluated.
-Criteria should be objective and aligned to the SOW, prioritized in order of importance in order to identify the best value proposal.
+Section 5 – Evaluation Criteria – Technical Proposal: Communicates to the Master Contractors how their technical proposals will be evaluated.
+Criteria should be objective and aligned to the SOW, prioritized in order of importance in order to identify the best value bid.

 Note - for a PORFP designated as a SBR, select and email the PORFP only to Master Contractors certified as SBRs.
 For agencies designated in the SBR Program, PORFPs that are not SBR only require written approval from the agency MBE / SBR liaison or designee.

-- Upon receipt of the PORFP, the Master Contractors should prepare and submit proposals or a Hardware Master Contractor Feedback Form (See Step 7 below) in response to the PORFP.
-Proposals should provide two separate sections as follows:
+- Upon receipt of the PORFP, the Master Contractors should prepare and submit bids or a Hardware Master Contractor Feedback Form (See Step 7 below) in response to the PORFP.
+Bids should provide two separate sections as follows:

 - Technical Proposal